Service Cat for Anxiety cover photo

 ESA or PSA Certification?

 The benefits of an Emotional Support Animal certification and a Psychiatric Service Dog certification are drastically different.
-Fortunately for you, American Service Pets’ network of active board certified doctors can help you find the right path to certification.
+Fortunately for you, American Service Pets’ network of active board certified doctor or other licensed mental health providers can help you find the right path to certification.
 To find out whether you need an ESA or PSD letter, take our easy, three-step Pet Owner Survey!

 Facebook